Transparent Reporting on Government's Progress

 Manitoba launched the Economic Growth Action Plan and Manitoba Works, with the goal of growing our economy, building on our strengths to grow trade, investment and jobs.

-The government will continue work to create conditions to improve quality of life and grow our economy.
+The government of Manitoba will continue work to create conditions to improve quality of life and grow our economy.

 Learn more about how your government is tracking against its priorities.